open-cloud/xos/applications/subscriberPortal/README.md

 ## Concept Demonstrated

 This is intended to be a portal for a Subscriber user to manage a Parent Control Application provided by XOS.
-To Subscriber will be able to chose a switch between two bundles:
+To Subscriber will be able to choose between two bundles:
  - Basic Bundle
  - Family Bundle